mgaitan/waliki/README.rst

 At a glance, Waliki has this features:

 - File based content storage.
-- Version control for your content using Git
+- Version control and concurrent edition for your content using Git
 - Extensible architecture with plugins
 - Markdown, reStructuredText or textile markups.
 Easy to add more.
 - A simple ACL system